suhailparad/suhailparad/README.md

 - 🔭 I’m currently working on **eCommerce Platform**

-- 👨‍💻 All of my projects are available at [www.appocs.com](www.appocs.com)
+- 👨‍💻 All of my projects are available at <a href="http://appocs.com">www.appocs.com</a>

 - 💬 Ask me about **Web Development, Vuejs, Laravel, InertiaJs**